-Then she commenced bumming around the house, that is…. until Rose and Joe called her into the kitchen, to help them prepare the Christmas dinner.
+Then she commenced bumming around the house, that is until Rose and Joe called her into the kitchen to help them prepare the Christmas dinner.
 The Bailey’s and Coach Peggy would be eating with them when court was done.
-So…. while Rose and Joe put the finishing touching on the holiday meal, Daisy set the table.
+While Rose and Joe put the finishing touches on the holiday meal, Daisy set the table.

 Rose chuckled at Daisy’s defensive reaction.

 “Great day girl, you scared the tar out of me!”
-Davis, who was behind Connor, exclaimed in shock!
+Davis, who was behind Connor, exclaimed in shock.
 “Let the boy go!
 You’re gonna squeeze the air right out of him!”
-Davis then pushed his way passed the lovebirds into the house.
-“How does a little girl get so fast….. it’s dang scary!”
+Davis pushed his way passed the lovebirds into the house.
+“How does a little girl get so fast?
+It’s dang scary!”

-“I know it, I know it, isn’t she the fastest thing” Peggy agreed as she made her way around the lovebirds into the house.
-Then with her big booming coaches voice, she added “Merry Christmas everybody, let’s get this party started!”
+“I know it, I know it.
+Isn’t she the fastest thing?”
+Peggy agreed as she made her way around the lovebirds into the house.
+With her big booming coaches voice she added, “Merry Christmas everybody, let’s get this party started!”

-“Yea well, we got out of there purdy quick” Davis murmured as he passed them into the living room.
+“Yea well, we got out of there purdy quick,” Davis murmured as he passed them to go into the living room.

 Davis’s tone gave Joe and Rose an uneasy feeling.
 They followed Davis into the living room wondering what his tone meant.